 Millions of Americans’ lives are negatively impacted by decisions made behind the doors of corporate boardrooms, government offices, and shadowy nonprofit groups.
 CfA works on behalf of the public interest to expose corruption, negligence, and unethical behavior wherever it may occur.
 We investigate the actions of powerful interests at every level of society, ranging from the largest corporations to the smallest county governments.
-Our current priorities include government accountability, corporate responsibility, state oversight, and consumer protection.
+Our current priorities include federal accountability, state oversight, corporate responsibility, consumer protection, and reproductive rights.

 Board of Directors

 Robin Brand is the president of RMB Strategies, a political consulting firm.
 Previously, she held leadership positions in the Victory Fund and Gill Action.

 Ben Fortney runs digital communications operations for the University of St. Augustine.
 He has almost two decades of experience in online advocacy and engagement for mission-driven organizations.

 Derek Martin is Director of Research and Campaigns at Accountable.US where he oversees investigative research efforts.
 In his previous roles as director and research director of Allied Progress, Derek has been involved in initiatives to defend the Consumer Financial Protection Bureau (CFPB), protect payday loan borrowers, and end discriminatory lending practices.

 Continue reading, below, to learn more about how we get results.